hmacht/railyard/README.md

 # Railyard
 Supercharge rails console 🚂

+Railyard provides a text editor for rails console with AI superpowers, as well as beatiful visualizers for outputs.

 ---

 ### About Railyard

 Developed in [Tauri](https://tauri.app/), with a [React](https://react.dev/) frontend and [Rust](https://rust-lang.org/) backend.
-Railyard provides a text editor for rails console with AI superpowers, as well as beatiful visualizers for outputs.

-Frontend packages managed by [Deno](https://deno.com/) 🦖!
+JS runtime powered by [Deno](https://deno.com/)! 🦖

 ---